Ambac pays out $10.3 million on Puerto Rico default

-SAN JUAN Puerto Rico's latest default meant a $10.3 million hit for Ambac Financial (AMBC.O), which insures some of the debt the island's infrastructure authority PRIFA failed to pay on Monday.
+SAN JUAN Jan 5 Puerto Rico's latest default meant a $10.3 million hit for Ambac Financial, which insures some of the debt the island's infrastructure authority PRIFA failed to pay on Monday.

 Ambac had exposure to $10.3 million of PRIFA debt due on Monday, according to a Nov.
 30 company report.
 An Ambac spokeswoman on Tuesday confirmed the insurer paid the full amount.